Article at a Glance

 This list includes seventy crops, some of which might surprise you.
 The list details the percentage of each type of food crop treated with glyphosate, and the annual average use for the decade 2004-2013.
 Since glyphosate use has increased every year since its introduction, chances are that the situation is now even worse for many of these crops in the US.

 The following could be considered a list of the worst glyphosate culprits, where you’re best to buy organic or choose a different food altogether.
 These are crops where treatment levels are higher than 50%, i.e. at least half of the non-organically grown foods on this list have been treated with glyphosate.
 I have also included several crops where the maximum found to be treated was higher than 50 percent.
+Please note, the figures for pomegranates, pluots, chicory, and Brussels sprouds are based on California (CA DPR) data only (80% or more of U.S. acres grown are in California).

 |Crop||Annual average (Lbs.
 Glyphosate)||Percent crop treated|